matthewleechen/matthewleechen/README.md

 Work in Progress:

+- **The Quill and the Press: Naval Impressment and the War of 1812**

+- **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)

+- **Shipping Networks and Structural Transformation: The _Pakketvaart_ in the Dutch East Indies, 1888-1940**

+- **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

 - **Political Connections and Trade Networks in Early Modern Amsterdam**

-- **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Shipping Networks and Structural Transformation: The _Pakketvaart_ in the Dutch East Indies, 1888-1940**

-- **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)

 -------